-Welcome to the Culture Hacker Blog Series where I help organizations to reprogram their employee experiences for improved organizational culture.
+Welcome to the Culture Hacker Blog Series where I help organizations to reprogram their employee experiences for improved

 So, what is culture?
 I consider it the collective mindset and attitude of your employees about what they do, which manifests itself in how they do things; in other words, their actions and behaviors.
 These behaviors manifest themselves in their interactions with your company, your customers, and other associates or staff.

-This mindset – the one your staff bring to work everyday – determines how they will take care of your customers, how much effort they will put into their work, and whether or not they will stay with you long term.
+This mindset – the one your staff bring to work every day – determines how they will take care of your customers, how much effort they will put into their work, and whether or not they will stay with you long term.

-The mindset and attitude of your employees plays a significant role in how they will perform at work.
+The mindset and attitude of your employees play a significant role in how they will perform at work.
 How someone feels about coming to work affects his or her energy levels and cognitive abilities.
 The impact of a negative culture is tremendous.
 It can lead to; poor customer interactions, high turnover, underperforming staff, and in turn, reduced profits.
 Depending on the size of your company the cost could be thousands, millions, or even billions of dollars.